SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 ![Image](../figures/cookie_cutter.png){ width="1000" }
 </figure>

-What is important to keep in mind when using a template is that it exactly is a template.
-By definition, a template is a *guide* to make something.
+What is important to keep in mind when using a template is that it is precisely a template.
+By definition, a template is a *guide* to making something.
 Therefore, not all parts of a template may be important for your project at hand.
-Your job is to pick the parts from the template that is useful for organizing your machine learning project and add the parts that are missing.
+Your job is to pick the parts from the template that are useful for organizing your machine learning project and add the parts that are missing.

 ## Python projects